 Once you’ve outlined your goals, you’ve completed the first step of investing.

-Or, set up a complimentary appointment with a SoFi Wealth advisor, who can help you quantify your goals and discuss the right investment strategies to reach them.
+Another option is to set up a complimentary appointment with a SoFi financial planner, who can help you define and quantify your goals and discuss the potential investment strategies to reach them.
 With SoFi Invest, this service is complimentary.